-201R Records of voting on board limit resolution if poll demanded
+201R Records of voting on board limit resolution if poll required

-- (1) This section applies if a poll is duly demanded on the question that the board limit resolution be passed. - (2) For each member of the company who votes on the poll in person, the company must record in writing: - (a) the member's name; and - (b) how many votes the member casts for the resolution and how many against.
+- (1) This section applies if a poll is duly demanded, or is otherwise required under section 250JA, on the question that the board limit resolution be passed. - (2) For each member of the company who votes on the poll in person, the company must record in writing: - (a) the member's name; and - (b) how many votes the member casts for the resolution and how many against.